 Digital training allows new employees to access their courses from anywhere using their desktop or mobile devices.
 A recent statistic showed that 44% of respondents used their mobile phones to complete job training.
 This is only going to grow with the rise of tech-savvy Gen Z employees, so companies need to adapt.

-Sign up for a free 14-day trial to fasttrack your new employee training.
+Get started with Connecteam for free to fast-track your new employee training.

 Test learning